keybraker/reSkroutzed/docs/README.md

 The purpose of this extension is to make it easier for consumers to identify which products are sponsored and which ones are not, so they can make informed purchasing decisions.
 It also gives the consumer the ability to hide the sponsored products if they so wish to.

-## Installation
+## Manual Installation

-To install the extension via Github, simply download the source code from this repository, run command:
+To install the extension via Github, simply download the source code from this repository, and follow the instructions based on the browser you wish to load it on.

 ### Load on Chrome